migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-01-21 Sun: I were actively working on fixes and addressing several issues.
+After the devnet nodes were upgraded, all the new stream functions were added to the nodes as well.
+The devnet went down due to enabling the stream server on the main devnet nodes, and they were involved in sync tests.
+Due to the non-existence of a snapshot, this led to crashes.
+I created a PR to address this issue.

+I also worked on improving logs to investigate a case of stuck transactions on one of the clients node.
+I added a couple of logs and pushed them to the latest log branch.
+Later, these logs helped identify the issue, and the team created a PR to address it.

+Additionally, I fixed another issue in the devnet.
+The stakedVoteWeight structure didn't support concurrent read and write, which could break the main process if an RPC triggered any write or read from it.
+I created a PR to address this issue by adding a mutex to make it thread-safe.
+However, this PR was later closed due to overlap, as we had already implemented thread-safe measures in another PR for consensus and quorum.

+---

 2024-01-15 Mon: We encountered an issue with the devnet as shard 0 experienced downtime.
 We conducted an investigation to identify and resolve the problem.
 Several nodes were stuck while attempting to read shard state.
 To address this, we implemented a few changes, and ultimately, the team restarted the devnet.
 Another issue arose concerning one of the RPC nodes dedicated to the Harmony client.
 Transactions were getting stuck on this node, and the leader node did not receive the first transaction.
 To investigate further, I created a new branch from the main codebase and added additional logs to track transactions entering the transaction pool and being broadcasted.
 We are currently working on reproducing the issue to utilize the logs for debugging.
 Additionally, there was an issue with legacy sync related to known existing blocks.
 As a quick fix, I submitted a pull request that allows the syncing process to continue for known blocks instead of triggering an error.
 I have also been ongoing with the testing of state sync to explore and address the stream reset issue that occurs during the process of obtaining account ranges.

 ---